Cape Fear (1962 film): Development

 Cornel Wilde acquired the rights to John D. MacDonald's novel The Executioners for $30,000 in 1958.
 Gregory Peck had his own production company, Melville Productions, in partnership with Sy Bartlett, which had made The Big Country and Pork Chop Hill and they later purchased the rights.
 They planned to make it after The Guns of Navarone.
 Peck was impressed by J. Lee Thompson's work on that film and hired him for Cape Fear.
 Peck said his goal was to make "first class professional entertainment intelligently done."
+He was responsible for the title of the film, as he found the novel title "kind of a turn-off" and happened to find the Cape Fear region when looking for Atlantic coast locations.

 Casting

 Telly Savalas was screen tested for the role, but later played private eye Charlie Sievers.
 Robert Mitchum refused to play Max Cady when he was first offered the part, but eventually accepted it after Peck and Thompson delivered him flowers and a case of bourbon.

 Thompson wanted Hayley Mills, whom he had cast in Tiger Bay, to play the daughter, but Mills was unavailable.

 Polly Bergen signed in December 1960.
 It was her first film in eight years.